South Downs Way Off-Road Bike Ride - Thank you

 We'd also highly recommend the articles our friends at Bike Radar have put together on preparing for your first MTB event and the final checklist before the day.

-If you're on Strava, make sure you tick you're attending the event in our Strava club in order to communicate with fellow participants and share training distances, routes and times ahead of the big day.
+If you're on Strava, make sure you join our club in order to communicate with fellow participants and share training distances, routes and times ahead of the big day.

 Get your family and friends involved